Where to Start when Starting a Business

 But if I say:

-“I work with heart-centred business owners who are struggling to get clients because they feel so uncomfortable about sales.
-I help them enrol clients in a way that feels authentic and comfortable so they can finally make the difference they’re here to make,”
+“I work with heart-centred business owners who are struggling to get clients because they feel so uncomfortable about sales, and I help them enrol clients in a way that feels totally in integrity for them so they can finally make the difference they’re here to make,”

 – chances are they’ll say (or at least think to themselves)….